watson-intu/self-sdk/README.md

 # SELF C++ SDK

-The SDK allows users of the "SELF" robotics middle-ware to implement their own sensors, agents, classifiers, extractors, and more using C++.
+The SDK allows users of the "Self" middle-ware to implement their own sensors, agents, classifiers, extractors, and more using C++.

 # Binaries
 You can download the latest build of the binaries from the following URL: